mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 To mitigate the risks of failures, I recommend narrowing the scope of the teams at the on-set.
 This gives the team a clearer direction, and allows for a simpler set of metrics to evaluate the progress.
 For skunkworks type products, I recommend strong guidelines limiting burn rate, and have clearly defined stage gates to avoid digging a bottomless pit.

 Start picking a problem in the upper right corner of the feasibility vs. upside matrix.
 In other words, a highly feasible problem, with high potential upside.
 Make the scope as narrow as possible without sacrificing the need to have a positive return on investment (ROI).
 A DX needs to show tangible benefits to shareholders.
-Now pick a metric that will be easy to measure for the business so that the products’s success will not be debatable.
+Now pick a metric that will be easy to measure for the business so that the products’ success will not be debatable.
 The best metrics have a clear line of sight to either revenue, cost, or risks/compliance metrics.
 Accuracy here, is less important than precision, and relative improvement.

 ## 2.1 Visualize the future

 Paint a picture of what future success would look like.
 It’s easy to skip over this step, but it is integral to the selection the problem space.
 By creating a clear, crisp picture (or even a video), it is easier to communicate to the affected organization and to the people joining the team what the future looks like.
 Make it real and involve stakeholders.
 Equipped with this picture, seek out a seasoned practitioner who will give you the right time of day and who will be overseeing the work from a critical vantage point of view.
 I highly recommend that you seek outside help and bring this person as a contractor/advisor.

-A good practititioner could be a successful company founder or a University professor.
-Avoid avisors or consultants who never got their hands dirty before - they are too high level to be relevant and ask the right questions.
+A good practitioner could be a successful company founder or a University professor.
+Avoid advisors or consultants who never got their hands dirty before - they are too high level to be relevant and ask the right questions.
 A note on consultants: you can use them as a source of inspiration for an optimistic future.

-One added benefit of having a credible practitioner is recruting.
+One added benefit of having a credible practitioner is recruiting.
 It will be significantly easier to get the very best talent to want to commit to working with you, and it will mitigate the downside risks for everyone.

 ## 2.2 Google design sprint